 Credit Hour Information:

-Course unit: 3

 Following the APU Credit Hour Policy, to meet identified student learning outcomes of this course, the expectations are that this 3 unit course, delivered over a 15 week term, will approximate:

 55 hrs.
 Reading: 1100 pages (approx.) 20 pages/hour